Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-Fluid restriction means that you need to limit the amount of liquids you have each day.
+Fluid restriction means that you need to limit the amount of liquid you have each day.
 Fluid restriction is needed if your body is holding water.
 This is called fluid retention.
 Fluid retention can cause health problems, such as tissue and blood vessel damage, long-term swelling, and stress on the heart.
-You may need to limit the amount of liquids you have each day to less than 1,000 milliliters (mL).
 Ask your healthcare provider how much liquid you can have each day.

 Amount of liquid in common foods and drinks: